Business penetration testing stages

 • External testing involves simulating an attack on an organization's external IT systems and networks, which include its website, public web applications, servers, and network infrastructure accessible from the Internet.

-• An organization's internal IT systems and networks are simulated during internal testing to see how well they can withstand attacks.
-This includes testing its internal network infrastructure, servers, workstations, endpoints, and internal software applications.
+• Internal testing simulates attacks on an organization's internal IT systems and networks.
+This includes testing internal infrastructure, servers, workstations, endpoints, and internal software applications.

 • Web application testing examines an organization's web applications and websites for potential vulnerabilities.
-Penetration testers search for security weaknesses like XSS, SQL injection, and remote code execution.
+Testers search for weaknesses like XSS, SQL injection, and remote code execution.

 • Mobile application testing concentrates on assessing an organization's mobile applications.
-Penetration testers search for weaknesses like insecure data storage, inadequate authentication and authorization, and the absence of encryption in these applications.
+Testers search for weaknesses such as insecure data storage, inadequate authentication and authorization, and lack of encryption.

-• Cloud penetration testing centers on examining an organization's cloud computing setup.
-Penetration testers identify vulnerabilities such as unsecured entry points, improperly configured cloud assets, and outdated software.
+• Cloud penetration testing focuses on assessing an organization's cloud environment.
+Penetration testers identify vulnerabilities like unsecured entry points, misconfigured assets, and outdated software.

 • Social engineering tests aim to deceive employees into revealing confidential information or violating security measures.
-These tests can include tactics like phishing emails, phone calls, text messages, or impersonation schemes.
-Penetration testers may go through a company's discarded materials or leave a USB drive with malware in the parking lot to test if an employee will insert it out of curiosity.
+These tests may involve phishing emails, phone calls, text messages, or impersonation schemes.
+Testers may also leave a USB with malware in a parking lot to test employee reactions.

 Also read: How to Report Phishing Emails?